 Datasets T-2 and T-12 used three associated categories with 150 documents evenly distributed in the datasets.
 We also created one dataset, T8, containing 320 documents that identified four different categories.
 We collected other datasets but have not completed analysis.

-To ensure the distribution of meronyms in each dataset would not influence the accuracy calculation, we used a 5-fold cross-validation process except for the case of T-10 where we used an 8-fold cross-validation.
+To ensure the distribution of meronyms in each dataset would not influence the accuracy calculation, we used a 5-fold cross-validation process for all cases.
 Since these are stratified cross-validations where each category had an equal number of documents, we are able to use an average of the runs to compute accuracy [23].
 This is the value displayed in Tables 3 through 5.

 Clustering Results Comparison